spxbhuhb/adaptive/doc/adat/immutable-adat-classes.md

 Adaptive provides a producer called `copyStore` that produces a new copy whenever a fragment changes a property in the class.

-The built-in fragments recognize that `someAdat` belongs to a copy store and instead changing the value in-place they send a change request to the store.
+The built-in fragments recognize that `someAdat` belongs to a copy store and instead of changing the value in-place they send a change request to the store.
 The store then produces a new value which triggers a patch in the fragment.

 (Actually, all fragments that use `AdaptiveStateValueBinding` work automatically with `copyStore`).